Halium/docs/supplementary/devices/griffin.rst

 **//Disclaimer:** Please remove everything that is just part of this template and not actually about the device before submitting this into the official wiki, thank you! **//**

-The Moto Z is cheap, has a decent, mid-range hardware and LineageOS sources available (14.1 - 17.1), which makes it solid choice for porting.
+The Moto Z is cheap, has a decent, mid-range hardware and LineageOS as well as kernel sources available (14.1 - 17.1), which makes it solid choice for porting.

 Status
 ------
+I am currently able to build and connect to telnet without any errors.

+I am working to get the network up and running.

 Halium
 ^^^^^^